 Growing Healthy Veterans received its 501(c)(3) status in April 2019.

-Secretary, Ellen Ewing: former Peace Corp volunteer, retired from numerous sales jobs, mostly relating to sustainable healthy food.
+President and Secretary, Ellen Ewing: former Peace Corp volunteer, retired from numerous sales jobs, mostly relating to sustainable healthy food.
 She helped to found Growing Healthy Veterans.

 Treasurer, Vance Wyatt: Second-generation North Chicago native who has served his community on the Board of the North Chicago Public Library, as Commissioner of the Foss Park District, North Chicago, and on the Lake County Board of Commissioners.
 Vance has a dedication to the improvement of all aspects of his community.